[REVEALED] Filipino Foods That Start With W

 Waknatoy is a playful fusion of words, combining "wak na" (Tagalog slang for "no more") and "natoy" (from the word "natoyang," meaning "become something").
 This dish is a variation of sinigang, a popular Filipino sour soup.
 What sets Waknatoy apart is the absence of tamarind or other souring agents.
 Instead, the dish relies on the natural sweetness of fruits like pineapple to balance the flavors.
 Commonly prepared with pork, Waknatoy offers a unique twist on a beloved Filipino comfort food.

-See also [REVEALED] Frozen Foods That Start With C
+See also Desserts That Start With A

 5. Walong Bahay